paulipa/sico-wiki/tools/auth.md

 1. Fill in rest of the information

-If you want to hype a normal non CTA fleet more than this you can ping `@here` inside the SIG channels.
+If you need to hype or rage ping a non CTA fleet more or extend the ping to multiple SIGS you can ping `@here` inside the SIG channels.